Marjorie Lynch: Department of Health, Education and Welfare

 After eleven months in her role with the Bicentennial Administration, Ford appointed Lynch as the undersecretary of the U.S. Department of Health, Education, and Welfare (HEW).
 She was sworn in to the position on November 13, 1975, becoming the second woman to hold the position after Bertha Adkins.
 The HEW secretary, F. David Mathews, put her in charge of the routine operations of the department, including its $120 billion budget and 140,000 employees, and its relations with state and local officials.
-She was additionally tasked with simplifying the agency’s pre-existing rules and regulations.
+She was additionally tasked with simplifying the agency's pre-existing rules and regulations.
 She was the second-highest-ranking woman in the Ford administration, ranking behind only Carla Hills, the Secretary of Housing and Urban Development.
-She retained her position at HEW following the election of President Jimmy Carter.
+She lost her position at HEW following the election of President Jimmy Carter, but was kept on as a consultant.

 Later life and legacy

-In March 1977, Lynch resigned from the HEW to join the University of Alabama in Tuscaloosa, Alabama, as associate vice president with responsibility for continuing education and off-campus programs.
+In March 1977, Lynch joined the University of Alabama in Tuscaloosa, Alabama, as associate vice president with responsibility for continuing education and off-campus programs.
 She had cancer and died on November 8, 1977, in Tacoma, Washington.
 Throughout her life, she was honored with various awards, including the 1961 Women of Achievement Award from the Business and Professional Women's Foundation, the 1967 Citation for Meritorious Service from the American Legion Auxiliary, the 1968 P.T.A.
 Golden Acorn Award for Service to Children and Youth, and the 1976 Phillips Medal from the Ohio University College of Osteopathic Medicine.
 The University of Alabama created the Marjorie Ward Lynch Memorial Scholarship in her honor.
 Her papers are held at the Yakima Valley Museum.